 These have included VA panels, direct LED backlights and local dimming for better blacks, brighter highlights, and a superior contrast performance.
 More recently Samsung has embraced quantum dot technology, which has resulted in more colors and put the Q into QLED.

 But can a QLED TV beat out OLED?
-Let’s put this new flagship TV through its paces and see if Samsung succeeds in its goal of delivering the best QLED to date.
+Let’s put this new flagship TV through its paces and see if Samsung succeeds in its goal of delivering the best QLED to date – and the best TV of 2019 too.

 - What is QLED?
 Samsung's panel tech explained